jestjs/jest/docs/Configuration.md

 You can create your own module that will be used for setting up the test environment.
 The module must export a class with `setup`, `teardown` and `runScript` methods.
 You can also pass variables from this module to your test suites by assigning them to `this.global` object &ndash; this will make them available in your test suites as global variables.

 Any docblock pragmas in test files will be passed to the environment constructor and can be used for per-test configuration.
+If the pragma does not have a value, it will be present in the object with it's value set to an empty string.
+If the pragma is not present, it will not be present in the object.

 _Note: TestEnvironment is sandboxed.
 Each test suite will trigger setup/teardown in their own TestEnvironment._